Urbanus-Kathitu/Wacha_Tucheze/Supervised ML README.md

 The study is meant to predict the number of scores made by both the away team and home teams.

-Dataset
+Dataset :

 - The dataset and glossary to use for this project can be found here. https://drive.google.com/file/d/1BYUqaEEnFtAe5lvzJh9lpVpR2MAvERUc/view

-These were the necessary steps taken to perform the Experiment
+**These were the necessary steps taken to perform the Experiment**

-- Load data and preview preliminary characteristics
+- Reading the data

-- Read the data
+- Checking the data

-- Perform Data Cleaning & Merge the data (check for and deal with outliers, anomalies and missing data)
+- Data Cleaning
+- Merge the Dataset

-- Perform Exploratory Data Analysis
+- Exploratory Data Analysis (EDA)
+- Univariate Data Analysis
+- Bivariate Data Analysis
+- Plot Correlation Matrix
+- Feature selection and engineering

-- Build a ML model: Predicting the home team score
+- Build ML Model
+- Polynomial Regression
+- Model 1: Predict the Home_eam Score
+- Cross validation
+- Model 2 : Predict the Away Team Score
+- Logistic Regression

 - Implementing the Solution